psalm842/introtobackendwebdev/README.md

  - A simple form
  - Submitting Forms

+## Week 5 - Practice Exercises

+- Practice Exercises of the last 4 week's learning materials

-## Week 5 - ORM/Databases
+## Week 6 - ORM/Databases

 - What is a database?
 - What is an ORM?
 - Why do websites need one?
 - Create a django database

-## Week 6 - Voting App in Django
+## Week 7 - Voting App in Django

 - What are static files?
 - Voting App Introduction
 - Creating a voting form
 - Saving the votes to the database

-## Week 7 - Hosting Django - Pythonanywhere.com
+## Week ? - Hosting Django - Pythonanywhere.com